OpenOCL/openocl.github.io/_api/ocl_system.md

       - content: "Size of the state variable.
 Scalar, vector, and matrix valued variables are allowed.
 If a scalar value s is given, the size of the variable will be [s,1].
 Defaults to [1,1]."
         name: size
         type: "int, optional"
+      - content: "Lower bound on the variable.
+This value can be overwritten when you specify bounds for OclSolver with solver.setBound.
+Defaults to -inf."
+        name: lb
+        type: "numeric, optional"
+      - content: "Upper bound on the variable.
+This value can be overwritten when you specify bounds for OclSolver with solver.setBound.
+Defaults to inf."
+        name: ub
+        type: "numeric, optional"
     returns: ~
   - content: "Adds an algebraic variable to the system.
 This function must be called within the setupEquation method."
     name: "addAlgVar"